 Bus use should be limited to essential rides only, such as trips to the grocery store, work or for medical needs.
 Hand sanitizer is available and buses are being sanitized regularly.

 Residents are encouraged to pay utility bills and parking tickets online, by phone at 279-6132, Option 1 or by using the utility billing drop box located on 6th Street on the north side of the Library parking lot.
-The Customer Service Center will waive all late penalties and fees for utility bills and parking fines until March 31.
+The Customer Service Center in City Hall reopened to the public on June 22 and is available to the public with social distancing measures in place.

 The U.S. Environmental Protection Agency reports that the COVID-19 virus has not been detected in drinking water supplies.
 Based on current evidence, the risk to water supplies is low.
 Iowans can continue to use and drink water from their tap as usual.
 The Iowa DNR recommends obtaining your potable water from your tap as much as possible to conserve bottled water for emergency situations if needed.